audiotool/manual/manuals/plugins/effects/rasselbock.rst

 7.  **Stop** - Stop will stop the sample or instrument.
-8.  **Gate** - The Gate effect mimics the effect of the Gate effect pedal only that the Rasselbock's gate is automatically synced to the rhythm of the sample or instrument which is inputed.
+8.  **Gate** - The Gate effect mimics the effect of the Gate effect pedal only that the Rasselbock's gate is automatically synced to the rhythm of the sample or instrument which is inputted.
 9.  **Stutter** - The Stutter effect works by taking whatever sound is at the start of the block and repeating it until the end of the block.